romiluz13/mcp_context_engineering/examples/code-patterns/README.md

 2. Include comprehensive documentation
 3. Add success metrics and usage examples
 4. Run `mcp-context-engineering generate-sample-data` to index new patterns

+## Adding Your Own Patterns

+To contribute your successful patterns:

+1. Create a new markdown file following the naming convention
+2. Use the template structure shown in examples
+3. Include real metrics and gotchas from your experience
+4. Submit a pull request with your pattern

+Your patterns will automatically be available to the community through the MongoDB Context Engineering platform!

 ---